Track CRM-based conversions using S2S

 When your ad displays, the Click ID macro generates an actual Click ID value.

-This is a case-sensitive string of variable length (approximately 120 characters).
+This is a case-sensitive string of variable length (approx CLICK_ID_LENGTH characters).
 It looks something like this:

 🚧